 - EN50160: Monitoring according to EN 50160 enabled.
-Weekly reports are issued according to set parameters - No monitoring: Weekly reports for network compliance with the standard are disabled iMC770 Power Quality Analyzer can monitor PQ within following systems:
+Weekly reports are issued according to set parameters. - No monitoring: Weekly reports for network compliance with the standard are disabled.

 Electro energetic system

 Requirements for PQ monitoring differ regarding type of a monitored public distribution system.
 Therefore it is essential o choose proper type.
 This setting influences some of the predefined limit lines according to relevant standard EN 50160.